Rhaponticum repens

 Rhaponticum repens, synonyms including Acroptilon repens and Leuzea repens, with the common name Russian knapweed, is a species of bushy rhizomatous perennial belonging to the family Asteraceae.

 Description

 Russian knapweed is a deep-rooted long-lived perennial.
 Some stands have been in existence for 75 years.
 It forms dense colonies in cultivated fields, orchards, pastures, and roadsides.

-The habit grows up to 80 cm tall.
+The habit grows up to tall.

 Stems and leaves are finely arachnoid-tomentose becoming glabrous and green with age.
 The rosette leaves are oblanceolate, pinnately lobed to entire, 2–3 cm wide by 3–8 cm long.
 The lower cauline leaves are smaller, pinnately lobed; the upper leaves become much reduced, sessile, serrate to entire.

 The heads are numerous terminating the branches.
 Flowers are pink to purplish, the marginal ones not enlarged.
 The outer and middle involucral bracts are broad, striate, smooth with broadly rounded tips; the inner bracts are narrower with hairy tips.
-Pappus present with bristles 6–11mm long.
+Pappus present with bristles 6–11 mm long.
 Fruit is a whitish, slightly ridged achene.